ddmitov/perl-executing-browser/README.md

 'Perl Executing Browser' is a descriptive, technical name, but not quite exact, because the program is capable of executing Python and PHP scripts too.
 Although it was started as a tool for the Perl programming language, the program is not limited by design to Perl scripting only.
 It is developed as a flexible, adaptable and multi-purpose software, serving different people with different scripting needs and qualifications.
 Possible new names: **QtCamel Browser, QtKangoroo Browser, Qangoroo Browser**
-Kangoroo-based name was first proposed by the members of Hackafe, the hackerspace of Plovdiv (http://hackafe.org/).
+Kangoroo-based name was first proposed by Stefan Chekanov and supported by other members of Hackafe, the hackerspace of Plovdiv. (http://hackafe.org/).

 Authors
 ----------------------------------------------------------------------------------------